 Gamification makes things fun, even though sometimes work can be a drag!

-When employees have to switch back and forth between apps, it can be hard to track.
+It can be hard to track when employees have to switch back and forth between apps.
 Some businesses rely on multiple computer screens to get this job done, but that’s not always possible.
 Having important information in a dashboard can help to streamline your business.

-Sleep is pivotal in employee mental health and wellbeing, but also for productivity.
-Employees who are tired due to fatigue are actually costing businesses money – almost $2,000 each (per employee!).
+Sleep is pivotal in employee mental health and wellbeing and productivity.
+Employees who are tired due to fatigue are costing businesses money – almost $2,000 each (per employee!).
 Encouraging your employees to get a good night’s sleep, which can be affected by loads of things, can save your business money.

-48. Replacing 2.5 hours of work in a week with exercise can increase productivity.
+52. Replacing 2.5 hours of work weekly with exercise can increase productivity.

 In addition to sleep, studies have found that exercise can increase productivity.
 Employees should be encouraged to exercise throughout the day.
 As little as 2.5 hours of low-intensity aerobic exercises a week can boost productivity and time management skills by 72%!

-Your employees should be taking breaks, speaking positively about their breaks, and exercising more.
+Your employees should take breaks, speak positively about their breaks, and exercise more.
 Encourage time off throughout the day for walks or casual bike rides!

 This was concluded by a productivity study conducted over a period of three years, with 20,000 employees questioned annually.
-Those workers that ate five fruit and vegetable portions at least four days a week showed to be 25% more productive than those who don’t have a habit of doing so.
+Those workers that ate five fruit and vegetable portions at least four days a week proved to be 25% more productive than those who didn’t have a habit of doing so.

 Employees want to enjoy their holidays, but it can be hard to do when work is piling up.
 Holidays periods give employees time to catch up while it is peaceful and quiet.
-And, sometimes relatives are in town to give family a boost of help!
+And, sometimes, relatives are in town to give the family a boost of help!